Tom-game-project/GoogleAppsScript-in-rust-example/README.md

 # Google Apps Script in Rust Example

 This is an example project demonstrating how to run Rust on Google Apps Script (GAS), using jco and cargo-component.
-This project was created in February 2025 and is based on the [playground_jco](https://github.com/yoshuawuyts/playground-jco) repository.
+This project was created in August 2025 and is based on the [playground_jco](https://github.com/yoshuawuyts/playground-jco) repository.

 ## What's This?